 Chaldeos, who holds a PhD in History from the University of Johannesburg, is among the few Greek scholars conducting research and writing about the history of Greeks on the whole of the African continent.
 His impressive list of books include the history of the Greeks in Sudan, Tunisia, Mozambique, Burundi, Morocco, Ethiopia, and Egypt.

 “Conducting research in Africa is difficult,” he tells Greek Reporter.
 “Access to registries and historical data is problematic, and of course, it’s very costly to travel for research.
 Also, Greek communities on the continent are widely spread in many African nations.”

-In South Africa, he says, the first Greek migrants were seamen who arrived to the port of Cape Town around 1860 while thirty years later, migration became more massive with most coming from Ithaca and Cephalonia and, to a lesser extent, from Aegean islands, such as Lemnos, Lesvos, and Samos.
+In South Africa, he says, the first Greek migrants were seamen who arrived to the port of Cape Town around 1860, while thirty years later migrations increased, with most coming from Ithaca and Cephalonia and, to a lesser extent, from Aegean islands, such as Lemnos, Lesvos, and Samos.